 HallucinaGen~\citep{seth2024hallucinogen} evaluates VLMs' object recognition and reasoning capabilities through challenging visual-language tasks with increasing difficulty: Localization (LOC), Visual Context (VC), and Counterfactual (CF).
 Images are sourced from MSCOCO~\citep{lin2014microsoft} and NIH Chest X-ray~\citep{wang2017chestx}.
 Similar to NOPE~\citep{lovenia2024negative}, it employs implicit hallucination induction attacks, including locating absent entities and imagining non-existent objects.
 Evaluation combines word-matching algorithms with GPT-4o, using five prompts for robust assessment.
 Results show that as task difficulty increases, VLMs exhibit higher hallucination rates.
-In tasks involving domain-specific knowledge, even specialized models like LLaVA-Med struggle to perform better than random guessing.
-This highlights the vulnerability of VLMs in high-stakes scenarios like healthcare, where accuracy and reliability are critical. \textbf{Summary of Generative Benchmarks.} As illustrated by the works above, current generative benchmarks have made significant progress in diversifying hallucination types, expanding task formats, and introducing automation in benchmark construction.
-Nevertheless, several critical challenges remain.
-First, many existing benchmarks still rely on coarse metrics such as hallucination rates and LLM scores, lacking fine-grained and diagnostic assessments.
-Second, despite recent efforts to mitigate data leakage by using web-crawled or validation-set data, these sources may still overlap with the pretraining data of VLMs.
-Additionally, current automation methods are mostly limited to question generation, and the quality of generated content still heavily depends on human verification.
-Developing scalable and robust benchmark construction pipelines that integrate reliable automation with enhanced diagnostic capabilities remains a promising direction.
+In tasks involving domain-specific knowledge, even specialized models like LLaVA-Med struggles to perform better than random guessing.
+This highlights the vulnerability of VLMs in high-stakes scenarios like healthcare, where accuracy and reliability are critical.

+\textbf{Summary of Generative Benchmarks.} Current generative benchmarks have advanced in diversifying hallucination types, expanding task formats, and introducing automation.
+However, several challenges remain.
+Many benchmarks still rely on coarse metrics such as hallucination rates and LLM scores, lacking fine-grained assessment.
+Data leakage risks persist even with web-crawled or validation-set data.
+Automation is mostly limited to question generation and depends on human verification.
+Developing scalable pipelines that combine reliable automation with diagnostic evaluation is a key direction.